Theories with no superluminal signaling have greater information-processing power than theories with no superluminal causation: Information processing in NSC and NSS theories

-\else {\it Achieving the tasks in NSS theories}|\fi The following theorem shows that the above tasks which are impossible in NSC theories become possible in NSS theories. \begin{restatable}{theorem}{JammingPR} Tasks \ref{task: task1} and \ref{task: task2} can both be achieved in a classical theory that allows for jamming, without violating NSS and using the assistance of one additional agent Bob.
+\else {\it Achieving the tasks in theories with NSS}|\fi The following theorem shows that the above tasks which are impossible in a theory with NSC become possible in one with NSS. \begin{restatable}{theorem}{JammingPR} (Informal) Tasks~\ref{task: task1} and~\ref{task: task2} can both be achieved in a theory that realises jamming correlations, without violating NSS and using the assistance of an additional agent, Bob.
 Alice and Charlie only send classical communication to Bob, and exchange no communication otherwise.
 In particular, the maximally non-classical, PR box correlations can be generated in this manner. \end{restatable}

-We now describe a protocol that achieves the above.
+We now describe a protocol that achieves Tasks~\ref{task: task1} and~\ref{task: task2}.
+The causal structure associated with this protocol is illustrated in Figure~\ref{fig: JamPRcausal}.

-\begin{protocol} Consider an additional agent Bob (associated with a variable $B$) who can jam the correlations between Alice and Charlie's output variables $X$ and $Z$, through his choice of $B$.
+\begin{protocol} Consider an additional agent Bob (associated with a variable $B$) who can jam the correlations between Alice and Charlie's output variables $X$ and $Z$, through his choice of $B$ (cf. Section~\ref{sec:jamming}).
 All variables are taken to be binary.
 Alice and Charlie communicate their classical inputs $A$ and $C$ to Bob, who sets $B=A.C$.
 Then through jamming, Bob can ensure that $B$ determines the parity of $X$ and $Z$ without being correlated individually with $X$ or $Z$, i.e., $B=X\oplus Z$.
-The result is $X\oplus Z=A.C$ which correspond to PR-box correlations $P(XZ|AC)$. \end{protocol} By modifying the associated causal model other non-classical correlations are also possible as explained in \ifarxiv Appendix~\ref{app:proof}\else the Supplemental Material\fi.
+The result is $X\oplus Z=A.C$ which correspond to PR-box correlations $P(XZ|AC)$. \end{protocol}

 The jamming required in this protocol can be achieved through a classical common cause $\Lambda$ influencing $X$ and $Z$ as well as a superluminal causal influence from $B$ to $X$ or $Z$ \cite{VilasiniColbeck_Jamming}.
 The common cause $\Lambda$ must remain inaccessible to avoid the possibility of superluminal signalling using this influence.
-In \ifarxiv Appendix~\ref{app:proof}\else the Supplemental Material\fi, we show that there is a causal model for this protocol whose affects relations can be compatibly embedded in the space-time configurations of Figures~\ref{fig:JamPRsptime1} and~\ref{fig:JamPRsptime2}.
+In \ifarxiv Appendix~\ref{app:proof}\else the Supplemental Material\fi, we show that there is a causal model for this protocol, defined on the causal structure of Figure~\ref{fig: JamPRcausal}, whose affects relations can be compatibly embedded in the spacetime configurations of Figures~\ref{fig:JamPRsptime1} and~\ref{fig:JamPRsptime2}.
 This proves that the protocol satisfies NSS.
-Moreover, there is also a natural connection between our protocol with jamming and non-local hidden variable theories, see \ifarxiv Appendix~\ref{app:NLHV} \else the Supplemental Material \fi for details.